tingley/okapi-ant/README.md

 - OmegaT translation kits will be automatically generated in `${tmdir}/work` for any languages that are detected to be incomplete.
 Suppress this by setting e.g. `-Dokapi.generate=false`.
+- OmegaT translation kits that have been modified will automatically be post- processed to generate a new TMX for the kit's language in `${tmdir}`.

 Additional supported parameters (specified as attributes on `<okapi:translate>`):
 - `tmdir`: The location of the TMX files and tkit `work` directory. `l10n` by default.